Latency/AsyncTask/README.md

 <hr>

 <h2><a name="background">Background</a></h2>

 There have been many instances throughout my career where incompetent developers try to release code to the company and its stakeholders which deadlock underlying dependency OSI layers which hinder project performance and scheduling.
 Those tasked to sustain code as dependency will be frustrated debugging these efforts when trying to qualify responsibility of failure.

-The goal was to develop an API that would be universal and simple to use in helping eliminate any concerns by wrapping amateur developers efforts with ease.
+The goal was to develop an [API] that would be universal and simple to use in helping eliminate any '<i>concerns</i>' a.k.a cohesive areas of functionality, by wrapping amateur developers efforts with ease and addressing cross-cutting/horizontal concerns as well.
 The goal was to reduce time & development costs in validating efforts for risk mitigation serving as a universal multi-functional paradigm.
 Any developer can therefore use it to construct new code with the same underlying mechanics and reduce boilerplate code.

 When we reference an <i>Object Relational Mapped</i> sub-system it means it is polymorphic and is generic by convention that doesn't depend on specific references to types.
 Think of it as a universal template which can inject the types in question as its specified type parameter and let any of the mapping be done under the hood in a <i>dynamic</i> manor.

-Some nice things about the C# language is that it can detect within a certain tolerance what the type might be so that the type parameter can be omitted from its calling convention.
+Some nice things about the C# language is that it is far superior to Java and can detect within a certain tolerance what the type might be so that the type parameter can be omitted from its calling convention.
-Also, that the language has Reflection built-in so we can drill down to many layers and pull out information used for dynamic / RT calling conventions.
+Also, that both languages have Reflection built-in so it is possible to be able to drill down many OSI layers and pull out information used for dynamic / RT calling conventions.

+Java has limitations and has nothing to offer of greater value which is described here for [Comparison].
+In fact, our methodology for this article is to use '<i>generic programming</i>'; a feature set of Java not properly support since reflection cannot be used to construct new generic realizations nor allows generics directly for primitive types.

 <h2><a name="introduction">Introduction</a></h2>

 This article introduces an [API] which wraps processes asynchronously; supporting deadlock protection, timeout, cancellation requests, checkpointing, and a parametric polymorphic [MVC] design by convention.

 Callback support for the following delegates: